OneGameFoundation/docs/asset-bundle-laughing-panda-tutorial.md

 }
 ```

+Step 12.
+In the Asset Bundles tab, click on Build button and define the Output Path for laughing panda.
+You can leave Advanced Settings as defaults.
+![Panda](https://raw.githubusercontent.com/OneGameFoundation/docs/master/assets/screenshots-laughing-panda/screenshot-step8.png)

 Step 13.
-We click build and define the output path for laughing panda.
+When you've defined the Output Path and ready to Build, click on horizonatal Build button, and Unity will build the laughing panda.

-![Panda](https://raw.githubusercontent.com/OneGameFoundation/docs/master/assets/screenshots-laughing-panda/screenshot-step8.png)

 Step 14.
-Build and unity will build the laughing panda for us.

-Step 15.
-Find the exported launghing panda at the build folder.
+Find the exported launghing panda at the Output Path.
+We are done creating an asset bundle called laughing panda.
+This panda looks like a panda and can laugh as we attached a sound file as an Audio Source.
 ![Panda](https://raw.githubusercontent.com/OneGameFoundation/docs/master/assets/screenshots-laughing-panda/screenshot-step9.png)

-![Panda](https://raw.githubusercontent.com/OneGameFoundation/docs/master/assets/screenshots-laughing-panda/screenshot-step10.png)

 Step 16.
-One Game client storage, put the laughing panda here.
+In One Game client storage, put the laughing panda here.
+Open One Game and push to asset server.
+We will allow you to be able to sell or distribute your Asset Bundle in our Asset Store in the future where you can make money and sell or distribute your creations.

 Step 17.
-Open One Game and push to server.
-You can also use the Asset bundle right away locally in One Game.
+You can also use the Asset Bundle, `laughing panda` right away locally in One Game.
+Below, we see the panda now in a scene in One Game.
+![Panda](https://raw.githubusercontent.com/OneGameFoundation/docs/master/assets/screenshots-laughing-panda/screenshot-step10.png)